probablykasper/to/README.md

     to <format> [options] <file1> [file2...]

 Options:
-    format          File format extension to convert to.
+    format           Format to convert to.
-                      - mp3s default to 320kbps
+    --formats        List all supported formats.
     -v, --verbose    If you love logs.
     -h, --help       Show this help message.

+    Video/audio formats support FFmpeg options (see $ ffmpeg -h).
+    Image formats support ImageMagick options (see $ man magick).
-    FFmpeg options are supported too (see ffmpeg -h).
-Long arguments need to be written with quotes (like "-b:a 128k")
+    Long arguments must have quotes (like "-b:a 128k").
 ```

-### to-gif
+## to-gif
 Requires [ffmpeg](https://ffmpeg.org) (which I recommend installing using [Brew](https://brew.sh)).

 Converts videos into gifs.
 If you do this frequently I would probably use some app instead.